Kunstmaan/hyperledger-fabric-chaincode-dev-setup/README.md

 ## Backlog

-1. Go language support
+1. Run "update" instead of "instantiate" when a file changes => No need to open new terminal, use a version number anymore
-2. Support many chaincode directories / chaincode invoking other chain code
+2. Support many chaincode directories
+3. Support a common directory for shared code between different chaincode
+4. Watch support for package.json
+5. Only copy changed files inside watch
+6. Split lib.js into smaller modules
+7. Fake `fabric-shim` to support local debugging / local database (eg using json on the file system)
+8. Go language support